Sustainability outcomes of integrated sheep vineyards systems

 From observing the preliminary data presented in Figures 4 and 5 there was a statistically significant trend towards grazing and regenerative management being associated with enhancing soil health and biodiversity metrics.
 It is important to note that both figures 4 and 5 are visualizations that do not account for key covariates such as soil texture and latitude/longitude.
 When these covariates were included in the general additive models (GAM) the differences observed were enhanced.
 In the GAMs analyzing the effect the individual management practices comprising the regenerative matrix had on sustainability outcomes, grazing consistently appeared as one of the most significant management practices.
 Additionally, in some of these GAM models grazing performed better than a vineyard's regenerative-conventional designation in predicting sustainability outcomes.
 For other metric's a vineyard's regenerative designation served as a better predictor.
 These analyses suggest that grazing is a keystone management practice for improving soil C and N dynamics, microbial biomass, as well as other biodiversity variables.
 Simultaneously, these analyses highlight the importance of stacking sustainable practices to create regenerative vineyard systems.

-One of our research goals is to determine if increasing the number of prescribed grazing events (adding post-bud break grazing events-ISVS_WSG) over the course of growing year has a negative, positive, or neutral effect on soil health metrics and the delivery of associated ecosystem services.
+One of our research goals was to determine if increasing the number of prescribed grazing events (adding post-bud break grazing events-ISVS_WSG) over the course of growing year has a negative, positive, or neutral effect on soil health metrics and the delivery of associated ecosystem services.
 In table 4. we present some basic data on the ground cover composition of the non grazing vineyards, ISVS_WG and ISVS_WSG vineyards.
 Table 4 suggests that the grazing being utilized in the vineyards aligned with prescribed grazing best practices, with grazing increasing the total ground cover and total green/living ground cover at budbreak.
 Additionally, both grazing treatments had greater total cover at 50% veraison than the non-grazing vineyards suggesting that grazed vineyards were minimizing the amount of bare soil and aligning with prescribed grazing best practices.
 Regarding the green cover present at 50% veraison there was no difference among the treatments, suggesting that while grazing was associated with increased residue/ground cover that protects the soil it did not lead to increased vineyard floor green cover later in the growing season, which could increase transpiration and reduce water available to the vines.
 Further, the GAMs run to date suggested no differences in soil health metrics between vineyards utilizing ISVS_WG or ISVS_WSG, with grazing in general outperforming non-grazing sites.
+A post-hoc power analysis indicated that our sample size was not large enough to detect differences between the different grazing treatments.
+Hence, why for most analyses ISVS_WG and ISVS_WSG were grouped together as grazing.

-Overall, these results suggest that both organic and conventional vineyard systems could enhance their sustainability outcomes by integrating grazing and potentially stacking other sustainability practices without seeing a drop in yield and berry quality metrics.
+Overall, these results suggest that both organic and conventional vineyard systems enhance their sustainability outcomes and reduce their usage of off-site inputs and tractor work by integrating grazing and stacking other sustainability practices, while not experiencing a tradeoff to yield and berry quality metrics.

 Figure 4.
 Preliminary results for a selection of soil health, plant community, and epigeal invertebrate metrics.
 Soil health score refers to the Haney Soil Health Score.
 Covariates, such as soil texture, latitude/longitude, and grazing intensity are not included in this visualization.
 The means were normalized and scaled using the Scale function in base R. The shaded areas represent the 95% confidence intervals.
 On the left is a comparison of non-grazed (NG) and Grazed (G) vineyards that integrated sheep either during the winter dormant season or during the winter and summer grazing seasons.
 On the right is a comparison of vineyards designated as either conventional, regenerative (4 or more sustainable practices), or transition to regenerative (< 3 years) as defined by Fenster et al. (2021).